Down To Earth Discipleship . Getting real with issues facing young Christians today

 In all maturing fellowship relationships there will be service in prayer support, seeking opportunities to encourage and support one another in other ways, and the desire for moral excellence in the other individuals.
 In this connection we need to commend and model positive values so that we help one another to move forward in growing relationship with God and to expand the horizons of vocation and ministry.

 At least some of this needs to be on same-sex basis.
 As well as encouraging and affirming younger people there needs to be modeling of mature manhood and being a woman in life.
 Also having time with older men and women respectively provides opportunity to discuss and process issues which are not as readily opened up with members of the opposite sex.
+Of course, that discussion needs to be on a confidential basis when it gets into personal territory.

 By every means we should encourage one another in going forward.
-This should not be desultory or simply occasional, when convenient, but active and constant - a daily preoccupation.4 Towards younger brethren this may often mean pushing to keep options open and empowering them for future opportunities and possibilities, the fellowship here taking on mentoring characteristics.
+This should not be desultory or simply occasional, when convenient, but active and constant - a daily preoccupation (Hebrews 3:13).
+Towards younger brethren this may often mean pushing to keep options open and empowering them for future opportunities and possibilities, the fellowship here taking on mentoring characteristics.
 Every exercise of proactive fellowship will remind us that it is indeed more blessed to give than receive and should be an expression of God's grace.

 As we submit to one another, or are subject to one another, out of reverence for Christ (Ephesians 5:21), we enjoy the counterintuitive richness of the Kingdom of God.
 This submission is a deliberate reversal of a major aspect of our fallen nature - the desire to control others.
 It means that we aim to develop the other person, not to better ourselves.
 This readily becomes a feature of leadership which is humble and motivated by a real love for those led.
 Servant leadership is not unique to the Christian context, but it does stand in marked contrast with ego-driven leadership which is motivated by status and power.
 The challenge is for us to love people without having the expectation that they will always be lovable, and serve them regardless.